pglen/pyedpro/README.md

   See KEYS file for the list of keyboard shortcuts or press F3 in the editor or look at the file in pyedlib/KEYS.

- If you highlite a word, and press F2, devhelp will open with the string highlited.
-Naturally, devhelp needs to be installed.
+If you highlight a word, and press F2, Zeal will open with the item searched and highlighted.
+Shift F2 will open Devhelp.
+This is what I use to see the API of PyGobj.
+F1 will call up the pyedpro help screen.
+Shift F1 will open DevDocs.
+Naturally, Devdocs/Devhelp/Zeal etc . needs to be installed for this to function.

   On initial start, PyEdPro shows a left pane and a top pane.
 The left pane is for function summary and the top pane is for double view of the same file.
-(to see the caller and the callee) These panes can be hidden with the mouse by dragging on their handle, or by the key combination Alt-Q (Shift-Alt-Q for the left pane)
+(to see the caller and the callee at once) These panes can be hidden with the mouse by dragging on their handle, or by the key combination Alt-Q (Shift-Alt-Q for the left pane) The first file window's settings are saved for the next startup.

   PyEdPro remembers a lot about the editing session.
 Loaded files, cursor positions, fonts, font size, colors, search strings, goto numbers, undo / redo info,